glebics/glebics/README.md

 # 💫 About Me:
-python backend developer<br>
+Python backend developer<br>
-Learning about websockets for continuous client-server interaction<br> 💬 Ask me anything you want – I'm on some social networks<br>
+Learning about websockets for continuous client-server interaction<br> Ask me anything you want – I'm on some social networks<br>
 Random fact – I only take cold showers